A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Discussion

-\textit{Discussion - } We have derived a hardware graph of minimal connectivity, with maximum degree $d=3$ and 2-local interactions, that is sufficient to encode any arbitrary Ising problem.
-By building the architecture from a decomposition of the original problem, a dual interpretation of the resulting graph is achieved: in terms of consistent triangular cells and in terms of chains of logical variables.
-The full architecture, incorporating local fields, requires $n = N(N-2)$ physical qubits and $c = N(3N-5)/2$ couplers, out of which $c_{\text{FM}}= N(N-2)$ will anneal to a strong ferromagnetic coupling.
-The sparsity of the graph implies less crosstalk to compensate for, an important scalability feature.
+We have derived a 2-local hardware graph of minimal connectivity that is sufficient to encode any arbitrary Ising problem.
+Indeed, a graph of degree $d=3$ is the smallest to hold complex problems, such as the NP-complete SAT problem \cite{barahona_computational_1982}.
+There is a dual interpretation of the resulting graph: in terms of consistent triangular cells and in terms of chains denoting logical variables.
+The full architecture, incorporating local fields, requires $n = N(N-2)$ physical qubits, and the sparsity of the graph implies less crosstalk to compensate for, an important scalability feature.
 Achieving strong couplings without compromising coherence is a challenging task, but one that needs to be tackled nonetheless for any embedding strategy that enables scalability.
 In the particular case of superconducting technology, already standard couplers naturally provide a much larger ferromagnetic range than the antiferromagnetic one \cite{weber_coherent_2017}.
-We have contributed to this scalability challenge from the algorithmic side by proposing alternative driver Hamiltonians that enhance the baseline success probability of the anneal by directing the search towards the logical subspace, mitigating the need for strong penalties.
+We have contributed to this scalability challenge from the algorithmic side by proposing alternative driver Hamiltonians that enhance the baseline success probability of the anneal by directing the search towards the logical subspace, which mitigates the need for strong penalties.
 Some of these Hamiltonians can be readily implemented with current devices.

-The triangle architecture discussed here is minimal: a graph of degree $d=3$ is the smallest to hold NP-complete problems \cite{barahona_computational_1982}.
-A drawback from this minimal representation is that a fatal error in the fabrication process of either the qubits or the couplers can significantly reduce the maximum attainable embedding size depending where the fault is located.
-Thus, this architecture has little tolerance to low fabrication yield, which may limit its large-scale implementation as of today.
-In the particular case of superconducting quantum platforms, robust fabrication processes are still in their development phase.
-However, once the technology is mature we expect that yield will no longer be an issue.